marinasabrin/Sales_Performance_Analysis_BIA.inc/README.md

 # BIA-Inc.-Sales-Performance-Analysis
-A Business Intelligence Project completed for the University of Newcastle.
-The Project Analyses Sales performance of BIA Inc. (virtual company) and Establishes KPI for Branch Performance
+This project, conducted for the University of Newcastle, focused on analyzing the sales performance of BIA Incorporated, a virtual company, to establish key performance indicators (KPIs) for evaluating branch performance.
+The project aimed to enhance the existing data model to support detailed performance analysis, identify trends, and provide actionable recommendations for improving sales and operational efficiency.

 ## Please Read The Report File for Details